nahmedraja/GASAL/test_prog/README.md

 ````

 `query_batch.fasta` and `target_batch.fasta` contain the sequences for the alignment.
-The sequiences in these files are aligned one-to-one, i.e. the first sequence in query_batch.fasta is aligned to the first sequence in target_batch.fasta, the second sequence in query_batch.fasta is aligned to the second sequence in target_batch.fasta, and so on.
+The sequences in these files are aligned one-to-one, i.e. the first sequence in query_batch.fasta is aligned to the first sequence in target_batch.fasta, the second sequence in query_batch.fasta is aligned to the second sequence in target_batch.fasta, and so on.
 The directory also conatins sample query_batch.fasta and target_batch.fasta